Evilvir-us/MacAttack/README.md

 While many MAC addresses shared in groups are often banned, this tool is designed to find unshared MAC addresses.
 If the page title says `stalker_portal` when you open the link in your browser, it should work with MacAttack.

+However, many providers will also attach a device serial number to the mac address, making brute forcing impossible.

 ---

 ## Requirements